tobykurien/Xtendroid/README.md

       super(context, "mydatabase", 1) // mydatabase.db is created with version 1
    }

-   // convenience method for syntactic sugar def static getDb(Context context) {
+   // convenience method for syntactic sugar (as per above example of Settings class) def static getDb(Context context) {
       return new DbService(context)
    }